Welcome to Pre-K

 Pre-K l Kindergarten l 1st Grade l 2nd Grade l 3rd Grade l 4th Grade l 5th Grade l 6th Grade

-Bear and Valentine math activities included graphing, as we graphed our favorite bears.
-We also sorted heart cut outs by color and/or size.
-We created patterns of various hearts and bears.
+Gingerbread math activities included graphing, as we graphed our favorite stories.
+We will also sort gingerbread cut outs by color and/or size.
+We will create patterns of various gingerbread men.
 Our objective is to teach the children to recognize, describe, create, and extend patterns.
-Bear shaped tangram manipulatives and roll, match and count bear shape games were available at center time.

 Coming up next: